awsdocs/aws-glue-developer-guide/doc_source/console-classifiers.md

 The list displays the following properties about each classifier:

 **Classifier**
 The classifier name\.
-When you create a classifier you must provide a name for it\.
+When you create a classifier, you must provide a name for it\.

 **Classification**
 The classification type of tables inferred by this classifier\.